Understands technical terms like reset-admin-password, file paths, and CLI commands.

 • Release metadata may declare minimum_update_from.
 When set, the updater blocks direct upgrades from older installs to newer releases and tells the admin which bridge version to install first.

 • The version metadata source can be overridden with UPDATE_VERSION_URL.
-The updater package source can be overridden with UPDATE_REPO_ZIP_URL and UPDATE_REPO_PREFIX; otherwise it uses the public GitHub metadata to prefer the full release package for the latest version, falling back to the GitHub source zip if the package is unavailable.
+The update channel can be overridden with UPDATE_CHANNEL=stable or UPDATE_CHANNEL=development.
+The updater package source can be overridden with UPDATE_REPO_ZIP_URL and UPDATE_REPO_PREFIX; otherwise it uses the public GitHub metadata to prefer the full release package for the latest version, falling back to the GitHub source zip if the package is unavailable and Composer is available.

-• When a new release is ready, prepare the docs/changelog.md Unreleased section with the relevant notes, then run make release.
-That target bumps version.json, updates docs/version.md, updates the client version in public_html/index.php, converts the prepared Unreleased notes into the new versioned changelog section, stages the current worktree, commits, and pushes.
+• When a new stable release is ready, prepare the docs/changelog.md Unreleased section with the relevant notes, then run make release from main.
+That target refuses to run from other branches, creates a plain stable version such as 1.4.17, updates release metadata files, converts the prepared Unreleased notes into the new changelog section, commits, tags v1.4.17, and pushes.

 • make deploy now runs php bin/migrate.php on the remote host after composer install, so numbered DB migrations are applied during normal rsync deployments as well as in-app updates.